Personalism: California personalism

-Critical Personalism
+Critical personalism

 Critical personalism is a German development.
 Based on humanistic considerations (e.g. Spaemann), African Theories on Personhood (e.g. Wiredu) receptions of communitarian theories (e.g. Taylor) and empirical findings of developmental, social and personality psychology it addresses the issue of the development of personhood in community.
 Each person does not only reach a certain position within community but also forms an individual personality over his or her life span.
 In doing so, they determine a relationship to their selves and to other people.
 The development of personality appears as a way to take responsibility in community.
-Communities are thought of as by nature are infinitely diverse associations, which are not characterised by fixed values, but rather by the fact that they constantly communicate about values as they constantly arise due to actual praxis.
+Communities are thought of as by nature infinitely diverse associations, which are not characterised by fixed values, but rather by the fact that they constantly communicate about values as they constantly arise due to actual praxis.
 On the basis of discourse ethics (Habermas, Apel) and the methodology of critical mediation, critical personalism in given social contexts reflects on communication practices and the societal conditions for personality development.

+Tartu school of personalism

+German philosopher Gustav Teichmüller (1832–1888) founded the personalism school when he came to Tartu in 1871.
+The core of the group consisted of the first Latvian philosopher Jēkabs Osis (1860–1920), the Russian philosopher Yevgeni Bobrov (1867–1933), the Lithuanian Włodzimierz Szyłkarski (1884–1960), and the Polish thinker Wincenty Lutosławski (1863–1954).
+This group of philosophers came together to revise German idealism and fight materialistic tendencies.
+Teichmüller criticised Hegel and Kant’s followers.
+He believed in a new doctrine that would reveal and justify the importance of an individual personality as the only true source of existence.
+Teichmüller significantly influenced Russian and Latvian philosophical thought.